 The shot size is the maximum volume of plastic that the machine can inject in a single cycle.
 For large parts, the shot size must be large enough to fill the mold cavity entirely.

 Calculate the volume of the part plus the runners and sprues to ensure the shot size meets the demand.
 Consider a machine with at least 20% extra capacity to accommodate changes in part design or material.
-A injection molder with insufficient shot size may cause short shots (incomplete filling) and compromise part integrity.
+An injection molder with insufficient shot size may cause short shots (incomplete filling) and compromise part integrity.

 Consider Injection Mold Size and Platen Dimensions